elementor/elementor/README.md

 ## Changelog ##

+### 0.9.2 - 21.09.2016 ###
+* Fix! - Added color default for Progress Bar when schemes color is disabled
+* Fix! - Stretched section in RTL bug

 ### 0.9.1 - 20.09.2016 ###
 * Fix! - Changed again "fit to screen" to height for "content position" support